-Philip Gehring is Professor Emeritus of Music at Valparaiso University in Indiana.
+Philip Gehring was Professor Emeritus of Music at Valparaiso University in Indiana.
 A Pennsylvania native, Gehring earned his B.M. and B.A. at Oberlin College and Conservatory and his M.M. and Ph.D. at Syracuse University.
-As an organ recitalist under the Phyllis Stringham Concert Management, he has played throughout the United States, in Canada, and in numerous European cities.
-He was winner of the first prize in the American Guild of Organists national improvisations competition in 1970, and the following year was a finalist in the Harlem (Holland) International Improvisation Competition.
+As an organ recitalist under the Phyllis Stringham Concert Management, he played throughout the United States, in Canada, and in numerous European cities.
+He was the first prize winner in the American Guild of Organists national improvisations competition in 1970, and the following year was a finalist in the Harlem (Holland) International Improvisation Competition.
 A number of his organ and choral compositions have been published.

-Gehring has been active in the American Guild of Organists and the Association of Lutheran Church Musicians, and was the founding editor of the Association’s journal, Cross Accent.
-Since retirement, Gehring has held visiting professorships at Yale Institute of Sacred Music, the University of Iowa, and St. Joseph’s College (Rensselaer, Ind.).
-He now resides in Oak Park, IL., with his wife Betty and extended family.
+Gehring was active in the American Guild of Organists and the Association of Lutheran Church Musicians, and was the founding editor of the Association’s journal, Cross Accent.
+After retiring, Gehring held visiting professorships at Yale Institute of Sacred Music, the University of Iowa, and St. Joseph’s College (Rensselaer, Indiana).
+He passed away on October 6, 2020 and is survived by his wife Betty and extended family in Oak Park, Illinois.